Commodification of nature: Problematic consequences

 Through commodification, natural entities and services become vehicles for the realization of profit, subject to the pressures of the market where efficiency overrides other concerns.
 With climate commodities, the profit motive incentivizes buyers and sellers to ignore the steady erosion of the climate mitigation goal.
 Market exchange is "reason-blind," but without rational assessment of different strategies and the ecological importance of particular natural entities, commodification cannot effectively deliver on conservation.

 Harvey thus declares that there is something "inherently anti-ecological" about capitalist commodification.
 It ignores and simplifies complex relations, obscuring origins and narrowing things to a single service or standard unit.
 The treatment of things as the same for a particular end — either profit or a single utility — leads to a homogenization and simplification of the biophysical.
 As governments and private firms seek to maximize carbon content for emissions markets, they invest preferably in tree plantations over complex forest ecosystems, eliminating species diversity, density and resulting in domino effects on processes such as water flow.

 The neglect of relational aspects also ignores the emergent and embedded character of ecosystem functions.
 Components are frequently dependent on each other and the result of interactions between biotic and non-biotic factors across space and at multiple levels.
 Alienation and individuation may thus be counterproductive to the provision of ecosystem services, and veils human perception of what an ecosystem is and how it functions—and consequently how to best conserve and repair it.
 John Bellamy Foster argues that neglect of such relational aspects is a result of economic reductionism.
-This reductionism leads to an inefficiency in promoting biodiversity since as ecosystems are simplified into more basic commodities they can no longer support as diverse a set of organisms as they could precommodification.
+This reductionism leads to an inefficiency in promoting biodiversity since as ecosystems are simplified into more basic commodities they can no longer support as diverse a set of organisms as they could pre-commodification.
 This creates a concern that the commodification of nature lends itself toward undermining biodiversity through its pursuit of attaching a value to nature.